xinyuelxy/Fairness-Testing-of-Autonomous-Driving-Systems-deprecated/README.md

 **(1) GT  (Ground-Truth Labels)**

 The "GT" directory contains ground-truth labels for each dataset, as detailed in "*Table 4: Number of labeled pedestrian instances per dataset.*" in our academic paper.
-For the "BDD100k" dataset, we provide formulated  skin tone, age and gender labels on all four testing datasets.
+We provide formulated skin tone, age and gender labels on all four testing datasets.

 Each image's ground truth label is stored in a separate TXT file within the corresponding attribute's folder.
 For example, in the "cp" dataset, the gender label for the image `berlin_000003_000019_leftImg8bit.png` can be found in the file `berlin_000003_000019_leftImg8bit.txt` within the `./Labels/RQ1_overall/GT/citypersons/gender/` directory.
 Each TXT file can contain labels for multiple individuals present in the image.

 The manual labeling process was performed using LabelImg, with the original format being in YOLO format.
-We have formulated each label's format in a more precise way, and the code for this formulation can be found in the "Script" directory.
-After that, the formulated GT label for each person is represented using a *five-digit format*, taking gender as an example:
+We have formulated each label's format in a more precise way, the formulated GT label for each person is represented using a *five-digit format*, taking gender as an example:

 `gender X_min Y_min X_max Y_max`